The best life insurance for couples – Updated Feb. 2024

 Nobody wants to think about their death, but the hard reality is that with ageing comes questions about those you may leave behind.
 This goes doubly so for couples.
 When you have a significant other, you both are invested in finding the best life insurance policy for couples.
 Finding coverage for the two of you provides peace of mind should anything happen to you both.

-Life insurance is readily purchased by couples for various reasons: income replacement, mortgage protection, leaving behind an inheritance for future children and grandchildren, or any other need on a long list of situations.
+Life insurance is readily purchased by couples for various reasons: replacement for loss of income, mortgage protection, leaving behind an inheritance for future children and grandchildren, or any other need to alleviate the financial hardship their death can have on their partners or children.
 These scenarios require decision-making.
 Do you need term life insurance or whole life insurance?
 Should you add child life riders?
 How much life insurance do you need and for how long?

-As a couple, you need to contemplate one more big life insurance decision.
-Should you apply together or separately?
-Let’s dig into your choices when it comes to life insurance for couples
+Married couples and common-law partners alike need to contemplate one more big life insurance decision.
+Should you apply together or get individual life insurance policies?
+Let’s dig into your choices when it comes to life insurance for couples and whether one should get a joint policy or apply buy individual coverage for each single person.

-Different types of life insurance policies for couples
+What are the different types of life insurance policies for couples?

-There are mainly three types of life insurance policies or contract choices for couples: single life insurance, joint first-to-die insurance and joint last-to-die insurance.
+There are mainly three types of life insurance policies or contract choices for couples searching for the financial security insurance offers.
+They are single life insurance (also known as individual policies or separate policies), joint first-to-die insurance, and joint last-to-die insurance.
 There is also an option for a “combined life insurance policy.”
 Similar to a joint life policy, this is one policy issued for both lives insured with a few differences.

 Single life insurance policy